-- The course provides tangible data and evidence that your staff have received and understood training on this important topic.
+- Undertaken by over 20,000 educators over the past three years, this popular course provides tangible data and evidence that your staff have received and understood training on this important topic.

 Our CPD updated training takes into account the latest issues, news and DFE guidance.
 Staff must successfully complete each of the following units to gain the certificate:

 - Module One: Introduction

 - Statutory requirements, including Keeping Children Safe in Education (KCSIE 2023);

 - Procedures and policies for reporting safeguarding concerns;